PerfectlyNormal/highcharts-rails/README.markdown

 In your JavaScript manifest (e.g. `application.js`)

     //= require highcharts
-    //= require highcharts/highcharts-more # to get the new features in 2.3.0
+    // to get the new features in 2.3.0:
+    //= require highcharts/highcharts-more

 To include one of the other adapters